kelleyvanevert/adventofcode2023/readme.md

 It turns out .. that if I just use `FxHashSet`, `FxHashMap`, the memoizing solution does actually greatly improve the speed, which is now down to ±1.1s 🎉

+And then, using `rayon` I can get it down to ±400ms 🚀 Of course now I need to use an `Arc<Mutex<..>>`.
+(Not actually sure if that's the best way, but, it works for me.)

 ## Adventlang overview

 - Mostly value-based, structural equality